 - Under Main, under Contents, click .
 The Add widget appears.

-- Select one of the custom style groups.
+- Select one of the custom style groups, and then select one of the styles.

 - Complete your site's workflow and publish the asset.